hotosm/learnosm/_posts/en/intermediate/0300-12-19-tasking-manager.md

 ![]({{site.baseurl}}/images/intermediate/en_int_ch5_image07.png)

--   Here you see a view of the square that you have offered to map.
+-   Here, you see a view of square that you have offered to map.
 You can automatically open the area up for editing with JOSM, Potlatch 2, or create a Walking Paper.
--   If you plan to edit with JOSM, you need to enable a JOSM plugin before you will be able to launch the application from the Tasking Manager.
+-   If you're going to edit on JOSM, you need to enable JOSM plugin before you will be able to launch the application from the Tasking Manager.
 To do this, open JOSM and go the Preferences menu.
 Click on the “Remote Settings” tab and check the box next to “Enable